FAQ

 - Are you crying uncontrollably for periods of time throughout the day?

-Anxiety can range from mild everyday stress to a chronic state of unease and restlessness.
+Apprehension can range from mild everyday stress to a chronic state of unease and restlessness.
 This constant state of being “on edge” is also known as Generalized Anxiety Disorder if it has persisted more days than not for six months.
-While a certain amount of anxiety is unavoidable in life, if the amount of stress outweighs one’s ability to cope with it, then the situation becomes unmanageable causing undue distress.
+While a certain amount of restlessness is unavoidable in life, if the amount of stress outweighs one’s ability to cope with it, then the situation becomes unmanageable causing undue distress.

 - Has your intake of alcohol increased over the last month?